 Jersey State Buildings, St Helier

-For those more politically astute, you may have noticed an absence of colour, or political persuasion.
-Jersey politics is not based on the party system so there are no Labour or Conservative parties on the island, just the elected Constables.
-However, most will agree on the political conversation on the island would not be out of place at say somewhere like [picking a place at random] Conservative Campaign Headquarters in London.
+For those more politically astute, you may have noticed an absence of colour or political persuasion.
+There are no Labour or Conservative parties on the island, just the elected Constables.
+However, most will agree the political conversation on the island would not be out of place at, say somewhere like [picking a place at random], Conservative Campaign Headquarters in London.
 The island does lean somewhat to the right.

 Time and space does not allow for more investigation into the military aspects of Jersey and it, alongside Guernsey, being occupied by the Germans; nor do we have time to look into how the Islands have grown into a global financial centre.
 We can, however, leave you with some interesting facts and suggestions and hope you have enjoyed this really rather brief history of Jersey.
 Also, do remember Jersey probably has the best beaches in the world.
 I would urge anyone to get on a ferry, get on a plane and spend a week over there.
 Even then, you will not see all of them but by doing so you will build on, and be investing heavily in your spiritual off-shore capital.